 Revitalize Family Sleep

 Children and parents alike are experiencing pandemic-related effects on sleep, says Dr. Caroline Okorie a pediatric pulmonologist and sleep specialist with Stanford Children’s Health in Palo Alto, California.

 “As sleep experts we are seeing, anecdotally, more people have a hard time falling asleep and staying asleep,” says Okorie, who is also a clinical assistant professor with Stanford University School of Medicine.
 “A little more fatigue during the day and just parents feeling like they don’t have that reliable sleep that they’re used to.”

 Sleep problems are worth nipping in the bud.
 “Good sleep helps kids grow and helps them learn,” Okorie says.
 “Sleep is good for your immune system, it’s good for your mood.
 And we know that poor sleep is associated with low mood, and some kids can be more hyperactive and have a hard time concentrating.”

-During pandemic lockdowns or restrictions, multiple factors — lack of routine, less time outdoors, less light exposure and less physical activity — can all play a role in disrupting sleep for kids, Okorie says.
+During pandemic restrictions, multiple factors — lack of routine, less time outdoors, less light exposure and less physical activity — can all play a role in disrupting sleep for kids, Okorie says.
 Take these steps to help get your family’s sleep back on track:

 — Reestablish a timely routine.
 “That’s easier said than done, but it’s worth the effort,” Okorie says.
 “Even try to reestablish that routine slowly, depending on the needs of the family.
 That means trying to wake up at around the same time, going to bed at the same time, even having a set time for meals, if possible.”